 The OSBA Aptitude Award requires a board member to demonstrate an understanding and comprehension of a variety of board governance skills based on six leadership areas: vision, accountability, policy, community engagement, relationships and advocacy.

-The assessment period has closed for 2021.
-The awards are presented at the fall regional conferences beginning in fall 2021.
+The assessment period is June 13, 2022 through July 8, 2022.
+The awards are presented at the fall regional conferences.

-Board members can take the assessment at their convenience in the designated time frame during June and July beginning in 2021.
+Board members can take the assessment at their convenience in the designated time frame during June and July.
 The assessment will be offered annually.

 OSBA has materials to help board members prepare prior to the annual assessment.
 Board members can choose from a list of activities to help them prepare, including self-directed reading, attendance at workshops or participating in webinars.
 See "Resources to help you prepare" below.
 Note that these activities also may count toward a board member's Training or Service awards.